vniclos/GPS-ESP32-sample/README.md

 Or in web site example version you can get
 ![alt text](https://github.com/vniclos/GPS-ESP32-sample/blob/master/img/web.png "ESP32 GPS NEO 6M V2" )

-There are two samples,
+There are two samples.
-- first only serial output,  and you dont need to do changes,
+- First only **serial output**,  and you dont need to do changes,
-- Second has serial and web output and you need edit _global.h for configure your wifi access point and ip preferences
+- Second has **serial and web output** and you need edit _global.h for configure your wifi access point and ip preferences

 ``` c++
 #ifndef _GLOBAL_H